 8:30am Saturday (Half Marathon)

-We ask that all participants walk.
 There are lots of marathons for runners.
 If you want to run a marathon in central Minnesota at about this time of year, consider the Lake Wobegon Trail Marathon.

 Styles of Walking